 NEW IN THE MUSEUM: Mystery Find on Beach

 This small metal disc was found on Church Cliff beach, Lyme Regis, by detectorist Phil Goodwin who has kindly donated it to the Museum.
-The inscription raises the intriguing possibility that it may have belonged to famous fossil collector Mary Anning.
-The Mary Anning Token The token is a metal disc about 25mm in diameter,… READ MORE
+The inscription raises the intriguing possibility… READ MORE

 The Bearded Lady Project

 “The Bearded Lady Project” is a documentary film and photographic project celebrating the work of female paleontologists and highlighting the challenges and obstacles they face.
-Recently a team of American female academics came to Lyme Regis to take some images for the project, with the aim of encouraging young women to pursue a career in… READ MORE
+Recently a team of American… READ MORE

 Model ichthyosaur is named